Best Hoverboard Under $200: Ultimate Entry-Level Hoverboard Guide

 One other feature that contributes to the versatility of this device entails the sensors and electric motors incorporated in the wheels.
 These components provide you with the required tilt and speed.
 When it’s charged, Gotrax Hoverfly can travel at a maximum speed of 7.4 mph for up to 12 miles.
 Another feature contributing to the speed of this hoverboard is the dual 250-watt motors, which provide high-speed torque to enable you to conquer any terrain.

 We also like that this self-balancing electric scooter comes with different riding modes.
 If you’re a beginner, you should use the training mode, which is tailored for inexperienced users.
 This particular setting places a restriction on your speed and range, enabling you to maneuver terrains safely and easily.

 If there is one thing that every hoverboard should have then it’s the UL-certification.
 As expected from top hoverboard brands, the Gotrax Hoverfly comes with UL2272 certification.
 It means that its charging systems, electric components, and battery have been subjected to rigorous tests and deemed safe.

-For the enhanced safety of the riders, Gotrax has incorporated other features such as rubber bumpers, an auto shutdown feature and slip-resistant foot platforms.
+For the enhanced safety of the riders, Gotrax has incorporated other features such as rubber bumpers LED light, an auto shutdown feature and slip-resistant foot platforms.

 Best for Easy Portability: Levit8ion ION

 If you’re looking for a portable hoverboard, the Levit8ion ION is the most recommended.
-It’s also one of the best cheap hoverboards, promising a ton of features for a small price.
+It’s also one of the top cheap hoverboards, promising a ton of features for a small price.